mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Observe that `original_child_resolution` is equal to the resolution of S at the time the `UpdatePath` was generated, since at that point P's set of unmerged leaves was emptied.
-(Note also that `original_child_resolution` contains all unmerged leaves of S.) Therefore, P's Parent Hash fixes the set of HPKE public keys to which the generator of the `UpdatePath` encrypted the new HPKE secret keys of the nodes on the path from P to the root.
+(Observe also that `original_child_resolution` contains all unmerged leaves of S.) Therefore, P's Parent Hash fixes, for each node V on the path from P to the root, not only the HPKE public key of V, but also the set of HPKE public keys to which the corresponding HPKE secret key of V was encrypted by the generator of the `UpdatePath`.

 ### Using Parent Hashes

 The Parent Hash of P appears in three types of structs.
 If V is itself a parent node then P's Parent Hash is stored in the `parent_hash` fields of the structs `ParentHashInput` and `ParentNode` of the node before P on the filtered direct path of U. (The `ParentNode` struct is used to encapsulate all public information about that node that must be conveyed to a new